What Is Iyengar Yoga? History + 8 Benefits & What Makes It Different

 Iyengar yoga Vs Vinyasa

-As you may know, both Vinyasa and Iyengar both derive from the Hatha lineage of yoga this is important to remember, but there are many different types of yoga and they are all slightly different.
+As you may know, Vinyasa and Iyengar derive from the Hatha lineage of yoga.
+This is important to remember, but there are many different types of yoga, and they are all slightly different.
+Here are a few key differences between Iyengar yoga and Vinyasa yoga:

-1. Pace of the class
+1. Pace of classes

-First, the pace of Vinyasa yoga is much faster than Iyengar.
+Vinyasa: Vinyasa yoga is much faster than Iyengar.
 In Vinyasa, you typically practice the yoga postures in a flow, linking them together by moving breath to movement.
 Thus, you very often take just one breath in each pose, or you may hold a posture for five breaths at other times.

-2. Props used in class
+2. Props used in classes

-3. Teacher training of Iyengar instructors
+3. Teacher training

 While there are several key differences between the two styles, there are certainly some similarities, which is to be expected as they originate from the same lineage.
-Vinyasa comes from the Ashtanga yoga style, founded by Pattabhi Jois, who studied at the same school as B.K.S.
+Here are a couple of similarities between Iyengar and Vinyasa.

-1. Yoga poses
+1. Shared yoga poses

 One similarity is that they share many of the same yoga postures.
 They also follow the same basic class structure of warm-up postures, standing poses, and cool-down.

-2. Sun salutations
+2. Both practice sun salutations

 Moreover, like Vinyasa and Hatha yoga, Iyengar practice involves Surya Namaskar (Sun Salutations).
 You'll find Sun Salutation A in an Iyengar class, the same variation practiced in Vinyasa yoga practice.
 However, sun Salutation A is different from the traditional Hatha yoga sequence sun salutation.